vizzuhq/ipyvizzu-story/docs/tutorial/building_blocks.md

 `Slides` can contain one or more `Steps`.

-A `Step` (and a single-Step `Slide`) is basically the same as the `Chart` object in [ipyvizzu](https://ipyvizzu.vizzuhq.com/latest/tutorial/), with some minor, but important differences (for now):
+A `Step` (and a single-Step `Slide`) is basically the same as the `Chart` object in [ipyvizzu](https://ipyvizzu.vizzuhq.com/latest/tutorial/), with a minor, but important difference:

 - all of the data has to be added to the story at initialization, and it can be filtered at every `Step` throughout the `Story`.
-- animation options are not available

 ```python
 slide = Slide(